Ayrton Senna, the king of speed

 The Early Years

 From there, Senna moved on to Formula 3, where he continued to dominate the competition.
-In 1983, he won the British Formula 3 championship, once again demonstrating his incredible speed and driving skills.
+In 1983, he won the British Formula 3 championship ahead of Martin Brundle, once again demonstrating his incredible speed and driving skills.

 In the spotlight

-Senna’s successes in Formula Ford and Formula 3 attracted the attention of several Formula One teams.
+Senna’s successes in Formula Ford and Formula 3 didn’t go unnoticed and attracted the attention of several Formula One teams.

-In July 1983, Senna tested for Williams at the Donington Park circuit in England.
-In that occasion Ayrton Senna was reportedly quicker than the reigning World Champion Keke Rosberg during his test.
+In July 1983, Senna drove for Williams at the Donington Park circuit in England.
+In that test Ayrton Senna was reportedly quicker than the reigning World Champion Keke Rosberg during his test.
 Senna’s lap times were said to be consistently faster than Rosberg’s which impressed the Williams Team.
-Howewer, despite his impressive performance, Senna was not offered a race seat with the team for the 1984 Season.
+However, despite his impressive performance, Senna was not offered a race seat with the team for the 1984 Season.

 Later that year, in December 1983, Senna tested for McLaren at the Paul Ricard circuit in France.
-He again impressed with his speed and technical ability.
+He again impressed with his speed and technical ability but again he did not receive an offer to drive for the Woking outfit.

 In the end he was offered to drive the Toleman for the 1984 season.